EvilSlesh/ax3000t/README.md

 Also compatible with similar OpenWrt-supported hardware.

 ## Features
+- Advanced custom package installer using /tmp and retry donwload logic with custom url option
 - Installs and configures Passwall2 with recommended defaults.
 - Sets up optimized DNS and network settings
 - Configures WiFi with secure defaults